 How to Lower Negative Slippage?

-One of the easiest ways in which you can lower negative slippage is by setting a market range.
-This way, you don’t have to be extremely cautious about the fluctuations, as your order will get automatically canceled if the prices move beyond the range that you have set.
+Setting a market range is one of the easiest ways to lower negative slippage.
+This way, you don’t have to be extremely cautious about the fluctuations, as your order will get automatically canceled if the prices move beyond the range you have set.
 It would help if you discussed this with your broker.
-If you allow them for partial fills, only a part of your order will get canceled, and you will still be able to trade.
+If you allow them for partial fills, only part of your order will get canceled, and you can still trade.

 Another way of dealing with negative slippage is by using an ECN.
 An ECN or the Electronic Communication Network offers automatic execution.
-Remember when we told you that you need to be quick to negate the losses caused by slippage, an ECN does exactly that.
+Remember when we told you that you need to be quick to negate the losses caused by slippage, an ECN is precisely that.
 It executes a trade at a fast speed, thus, reducing negative slippage.

-If you are unsure or without a slippage broker by your side, we would suggest you steer clear of a highly volatile market as understanding slippage will become a maze hunt for you.
+If you are unsure or without a slippage broker, we suggest you steer clear of a highly volatile m, market as understanding slippage will become a maze hunt for you.

 Dealing with Positive Slippage

 If you are getting low slippage, talk to your broker, and make an arrangement where you can execute the trade at the best price possible.
 There are set limit orders and entry orders in positive slippage.
-Your broker will be able to give you the exact advice on this matter.
+Your brand to give you the exact advice on this matter.

 Traders and investors hire brokers for various reasons.
-Some are hoping for better trading platforms, while others want an expert opinion.
-However, if you are looking for a broker who can help you to deal with slippage, here are a few things that you should consider before shaking hands.
+Hopping for better trading platforms, while others want an expert opinion.
+However, if you are looking for a broom to help you deal with slippage, you should consider a few things before shaking hands.

 Here is the ultimate checklist: